Easy Blueberry Crumble

 Frequently asked questions

-I love baking the crumble fresh, so the topping stays wonderfully crisp.
+I love baking the crumble fresh so the topping stays wonderfully crisp.
 And yet, you can make this crumble in advance.
-Cool it completely before you wrap it well and place it in the fridge.
+Cool it completely before wrapping it well and placing it in the fridge.

 Both are baked fruit desserts.
-A cobbler uses dollops of biscuit dough or pie dough topping, which often when baked looks very similar to a cobblestone.
-A crumble uses a streusel-like topping made of flour, sugar, and butter with the addition of nuts.
+A cobbler uses dollops of biscuit dough or pie dough topping, which, when baked, often looks very similar to a cobblestone.
+A crumble uses a streusel-like topping made of flour, sugar, and butter with nuts.

-Again a crumble and a crisp are also both baked fruit desserts and both use a streusel topping made with butter, sugar, and flour.
-And yet, a crumble uses the addition of nuts while crips use rolled oats.
-These oats become crisp and flaky when cooked while the crumble topping is cakey and dense.
+Again, a crumble and a crisp are both baked fruit desserts, and a streusel topping is used with butter, sugar, and flour.
+And yet, a crumble uses the addition of nuts, while crisps use rolled oats.
+These oats become crisp and flaky when cooked, while the crumble topping is cakey and dense.

 Ingredients